Masahiro-wa/dev-env/README.md

 cdk deploy
 ```

 ## 6. (Optional) Synthesize the CloudFormation Template
 If you want to review the CloudFormation template before deploying, you can synthesize the template with the following command:

 ```
 cdk synth
 ```
+### SSH KEY
+To create the SSH private key file, please run the command found in the "Getmwdevkeypair" output of the EC2 stack.
+This will generate the private key file in your local directory.
+Please be cautious not to overwrite any existing files.

+### EC2 Startup
+Even after the EC2 deployment is complete, initial processes may still be running internally.
+Ideally, it is recommended to wait 5 to 7 minutes after the deployment completes.
+If the commands `python -V` or `docker --help` are not found, it may indicate that the initial processes are still running.
+In that case, please wait a bit longer.
+You can also check the progress by reviewing the `/var/log/cloud-init-xxx.log` file.

 ## 7. Clean Up
 If you need to remove the deployed stack, use the following command: